gaurav-singh00/Basic-Animation/README.md

 # Basic-Animation
-Create a Basic Animation using HTML and CSS
+CreateD a Basic Animation using HTML and CSS